dantas/git-cleanup/README.md

 I'm not using the lib+bin approach.
 Integration tests are on their own module, inside the bin crate, behind a feature.
 Run cargo test with **-F integration** to execute integration tests.

+# Design Decisions

+Since this is my first Rust project, I'm choosing to use the minimum amout of crates, forcing me to implement what I need, therefore creating more opportunities to practice the language.